 Our sales force markets and sells our products, and attracts others to the opportunity, based on the distinguishing benefits and innovative characteristics of our products.
-As a result, we leverage our scientific expertise and product development resources to introduce innovative beauty and wellness products.
-We are also seeing a greater use of social media by our sales force to market and sell our products.
+As a result, we leverage our scientific expertise and product development resources to introduce innovative beauty, wellness and anti-aging products.
+Our sales force is increasingly using social media to market and sell our products.
 To continue to leverage social media, it is imperative that we develop demonstrable products that are unique and engaging to younger consumers.